ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 [![Recursive Sum Integer up to N]({static}images/recursion/tail_recursive_sum_integer_up_to_n-thumbnail.png){: .narrow .b-lazy width=400 data-src=/blog/images/recursion/tail_recursive_sum_integer_up_to_n.png }](/blog/images/recursion/tail_recursive_sum_integer_up_to_n.png)

-This last version uses an additional paramenter to pass the total down the call chain.
+This last version uses an additional parameter to pass the total down the call chain.
 This compromises readability for performance if the language implements tail-call optimization.
-This style of programming is widely used in languages like Prolog.
+This style of programming is widely used in languages like Prolog and some purely-functional languages.

-In Python however the extra parameter can be *hidden* by using default values, this makes this modified implementation more similar to the original but it is implicitly hidding the way it truly works, which is against many coding styles.
+In Python however the extra parameter can be *hidden* by using default values, this makes the implementation more similar to the original but it is implicitly hiding the way it truly works, which is against many coding styles.
 Use with caution.

-In the same way as `sum_integer_up_to_n`, the factorial function could be re-written into tail recursive form:
+In the same way as `sum_integer_up_to_n`, the factorial function could be re-written into a tail recursive form:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20factorial%28n%3A%20int,%20result%3A%20int%20%3D%201%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%20result%0A%0A%20%20%20%20return%20factorial%28n%20-%201,%20n%20*%20result%29%0A%0Aassert%20%5Bfactorial%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B1,%201,%202,%206,%2024,%20120,%20720%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}